Valerio-GROSSI/Multi-Object-Tracking/README.md

 mv MOT17 Inputs/

 For a first run, just to understand and visualize outputs :
-Keep only for example the MOT17-02 and MOT17-04 sequences in MOT17 folder, and delete all the other ones, otherwise the execution will be extremely long
+Keep only for example the MOT17-02 and MOT17-04 sequences in MOT17 folder and delete all the other ones, otherwise the execution will be extremely long

 4. Execute the command